 - Equipment items such as wheelchairs, bedside commodes, walkers, and shower chairs are available for loan.
 Supplies provided include nutritional supplements, incontinence supplies, wedge pillows, egg crate mattresses, and bed pads.
 Please contact the Hospice Friends office for a complete list of supplies and equipment available.

 - Volunteers provide transportation for individuals to and from medical appointments, including transportation to radiation and chemotherapy treatments in Yakima.

 - Comfort Therapies

-- Vigil services are offered to individuals during the 11th hour of their life.
+- Vigil services are offered through the No One Dies Alone program for individuals during the 11th hour of their life.
 Volunteers stay with a patient at their bedside so that they do not have to be alone when death is imminent.
 This service may be at the request of the patient, a family member that needs a break, a member of the hospice team, or a family member that lives out of town and can not be with their loved one.